Complexity of Quantum Trajectories: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Alessandro Laio for his helpful comments.
 This work has been supported by the ERC under grant agreement n.101053159 RAVE (RF, ET), by the PNRR MUR project PE0000023-NQSTI (RF, MC), by the EPSRC under grant EP/X030881/1 (FHLE), and by the PRIN 2022 (2022R35ZBF) - PE2 - ``ManyQLowD'' (MC).
 FHLE and RF thank the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) and the LabEx CARMIN (ANR10-LABX-59-01) for their support.
 E.T. was funded by the Swiss National Science Foundation (SNSF) under Grant No. TMPFP2234754.
 Moreover, E.T. acknowledges CINECA (Consorzio Interuniversitario per il Calcolo Automatico) award, under the ISCRA initiative and Leonardo early access program, for the availability of high-performance computing resources and support.